RussellSageCollege/GoogleSubDomainManager/README.md

 * `key_file_path` - The private key file supplied to you from Google when you create your service account.
 * `log_path` - The path to store log files.
 * `domain_source_map` - Array of objects containing member files paired with a target domain.
+    * `members` - A path to a text file with a return deliminated list of emails.
+    * `destination` - A string that defines the target sub-domain for this mapping.
+    * `alias_previous` - A boolean that will determine if members of this sub-domain should have their previous emails aliased to their new one.

 Make the script executable: